The Tax Disputes and Litigation Review: Ireland

 Avoiding litigation is the preferable route for taxpayers and the Revenue alike.
 Therefore, in cross-border transactions, it is possible for taxpayers to enter into an advance pricing agreement (APA), agreeing with Revenue the arm's-length price for arrangements with related parties outside Ireland.
 The conclusion of an APA will provide the taxpayer with certainty that its transfer pricing arrangements are in compliance with Ireland's transfer pricing rules.

-The Irish courts' interpretation of the Treaty on the Functioning of the European Union and the EEA will follow the interpretation rules for other international treaties (i.e., as set out in the Vienna Convention).
+The Irish courts' interpretation of the Treaty on the Functioning of the European Union and the European Economic Area will follow the interpretation rules for other international treaties (i.e., as set out in the Vienna Convention).